About

 For any inquiries about the artist’s work, including exhibitions, institutional collaborations, media, or project proposals, please get in touch with Nick Koenigsknecht at nick@openforum.info

-Tan Mu Studio is a research-driven studio supporting the development and realization of Tan Mu’s artistic practice.
-Working across painting, installation, sound, and expanded visual systems, the studio collaborates with scholars, designers, musicians, filmmakers, architects, physicists, and researchers affiliated with scientific and biotech research institutes.
-Operating as both a production site and a research platform, the studio integrates experimentation, archiving, publishing, and collaboration into a practice that connects artistic production with scientific inquiry and public engagement.
+Tan Mu Studio operates as a research-driven platform dedicated to the development and realization of her artistic practice.
+Spanning painting, installation, sound, and expanded visual systems, the studio fosters long-term collaborations with a network of scholars, designers, and researchers across the humanities and sciences, including those affiliated with leading biotech and physics institutes.
+Functioning as both a laboratory and a production site, the studio integrates experimentation, archiving, and publishing into a practice that bridges rigorous scientific inquiry with public engagement.